jukebox42/Octoprint-PrusaMMU/README.md

    display.
 You will still be able to select the filament directly on the printer.
 1. `MK3` printers will look like `MK3S` in the debug logs.
 They operate the same, this was easier to implement.
+1. If the plugin is having trouble detecting the version of Prusa you have, use `Prusa Version` option in settings to fix it to a version.

 ## Developer Zone